 How much compensation can I claim for an electric shock injury?

+The effects of electricity on the body are devastating and have serious consequences if not treated immediately.
+Electrocutions (death by an electric shock) in the workplace are not uncommon.
 Electricity is a very useful utility.
-It would be very hard to imagine the world today without electricity.
+It would be very hard to imagine the world today without it.
 However, electricity is a very dangerous utility that should not be taken lightly.
-Every year there are thousands of cases of people being injured by electric shocks and suffering severe health problems due to negligence in a workplace environment, or in a public place and this may entitle them to make an electric shock claim.
+Every year there are thousands of cases of people being injured by electric shocks and suffering severe health problems due to negligence in a workplace environment or in a public place, and this may entitle them to make an electric shock claim.

 Select a Section

 - A Guide To Electric Shock Injury Compensation Claims.

 - What to do if you are involved in an electric shock accident.

 - Claiming compensation for an electric shock accident at work.

 - Claiming For An Electric Shock In A Public Place

 - Electric Shock Injuries – How Much Compensation Could I Get?